 Flexible Ways To Earn A High APY

 While CIT’s website isn’t the most glamorous, they have a very helpful resources page.
-In particular, I liked their calculators section.
-I tried their savings calculator (see above) that shows you how much you’ll earn from CIT’s Savings Builder account.
+In particular, we liked their calculator section.
+We tried their savings calculator (see above) which shows you how much you’ll earn from CIT’s Savings Builder account.

 - CD Calculator: lets you see how much you can earn with CIT’s various CDs.